 is returned, depending on the context, values of these fields can be preceded by the prefixes listed in the table below:

 Reference to a sale, sale-auth or credit transaction.

-Reference to a captured sale-auth transaction.
+Reference to an original sale-auth transaction that was captured.
 Returned only within a

 capture response file